 Cremation Ash Rings and Memorial Rings

 A loss of a loved one is never easy to bare.
-You too can have the perfect piece of jewellery made to bring you some comfort with your loved one's ashes.
+You too can have the perfect piece of memorial jewellery made to bring you some comfort with your loved one's ashes inside.

 So many clients let me know how thrilled they are to receive their extra special piece of memorial jewellery.

 You too can feel the comfort of having your loved one close.
 There are many ways to achieve something super special with a piece of keepsake jewellery.

 Commission your super special cherished piece.
 Your next family heirloom for your family members.

 Commission a new ring.